cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-keys/migrate.md

 * `--{src|dst}_redis_tls_client_cert=<filename>`

-  Path to AcraServer TLS certificate presented to Redis (AcraServer works as "client" when communicating with Redis).
+  Path to AcraServer TLS certificate presented to Redis (acra-keys works as "client" when communicating with Redis).
   Empty by default.